wkrzywiec/wkrzywiec.github.io/content/posts/009_parameter_power_query.md

 * **TableName** —name of the config table that contains folder path (this table was created in previous step),

-* **RowNumber **— number of the row, which contains specific folder path.
+* **RowNumber** — number of the row, which contains specific folder path.

-Notice, that in line 4 (value = Source{RowNumber-1}[Path]) text “*Path” *refers to column name in *tableConfig*.
+Notice, that in line 4 (value = Source{RowNumber-1}[Path]) text “*Path*” refers to column name in *tableConfig*.
 Other columns are only for my information, further implementation.

-After clicking *Close & Load *new Worksheet will be created.
+After clicking *Close & Load* new Worksheet will be created.
 You can delete it, the query will remain saved.

 ### Step 4.
 Create intermediate query table to load folder content